edderiofer/riichi_advanced/documentation/wrightpatterson.md

 - Discards in Riichi Advanced are arranged in order in front of each player.
 (It's **Riichi** Advanced, so everything is a Riichi variant.)
 - Riichi Advanced will keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass.
 - When multiple players wish to blind-pass during the Charleston, the IOU protocol from [American Mah-Jongg (NMJL-style)](american.md) is used, starting with East.
 - There are [some] buttons in the bottom left of the interface, used for automatic actions.
-See the **Auto-buttons in Riichi Advanced** section for more. <<TODO: edit this section>>
+See the **Auto-buttons in Riichi Advanced** section for more. <<TODO: add this section after you've implemented this variant>>
 - Other differences listed in the "TODOS" section below:

 ---